 Consequently, considering the overall weight of evidence of available information there is clear evidence of structural abnormalities and some evidence of both death of the organism and retarded growth.
-Based on read-across from sodium bromide and ammonium bromide to calcium bromide, Classification in Repr.
+Classification in Repr.
 1B, H360D is therefore warranted.
 Moreover, the recorded effects are relevant for humans, and are not considered to be secondary to maternal toxicity.

 Classification in Repr.
-1A, H360D is not justified since there is no robust human data demonstrating that calcium bromide or the source substances (bromide salts) have adverse effect on human fetal development.
+1A, H360D is not justified since there is no robust human data demonstrating that sodium bromide or the source substances (bromide salts) have adverse effect on human fetal development.
 There are human case reports giving some indications, but not clear evidence, of developmental growth retardation (height, weight and skull circumference) in infants exposed to bromide during the entire pregnancy.
-Furthermore, there are several case reports which describe symptoms of transient neonatal bromism in prenatally exposed infants, but this is not considered an adverse effect on development.
+Furthermore, there are several case reports which describe symptoms of transient neonatal bromism in prenatally exposed infants, but this is not considered to be an adverse effect on development.

 Classification in Repr.
-2 is not justified since the evidence for developmental toxicity from existing experimental data on the source substances (bromide salts) is considered to be clear and not some evidence of developmental toxicity.
+2 is not justified since the evidence for developmental toxicity from existing experimental data on sodium bromide and the source substances (bromide salts) is considered to be clear and not some evidence of developmental toxicity.